 Recent discoveries of strongly-lensed SNe have opened up a new frontier in the domains of cosmology and early-phase SNe.
 Strongly-lensed SNe are events where multiple light rays from a SN converge due to the gravity of an intervening object (e.g. a galaxy or a galaxy group or cluster), which results in multiple lensed SN images.
 A notable feature of such a system is the relative time delays among the lensed SN images due to the difference in light paths.
 The validation of time delays in strongly-lensed SN systems as an independent probe for the Hubble constant $H_0$ has been well recognized \cite{refsdal64}.
 Nevertheless, before the discovery of the first multiply-imaged SN in 2015 \cite{kelly15}, this ``time-delay cosmography'' technique had only been applied on strongly-lensed quasars, for which time delays are also measurable (\S \ref{section_345}).
-An up-to-date work achieved a 2.4\% precision measurement of $H_0$ from the combination of six strongly-lensed quasars \cite{wong20}, demonstrating the technique being a competitive and complementary approach.
-In comparison, time delays measurement is easier for lensed SNe, thanks to their characteristic light curves.
-Meanwhile, since SNe will eventually disappear, precise lens models are attainable through analyzing these systems without contamination from transients themselves.
+Up-to-date work achieved a 2.4\% precision measurement of $H_0$ from the combination of six strongly lensed quasars \cite{wong20}, demonstrating that the technique is a competitive and complementary approach.
+In comparison, the measurement of time delay is easier for lensed SNe, due to their characteristic light curves.
+Meanwhile, since SNe will eventually disappear, precise lens models are attainable by analyzing these systems without contamination from transients themselves.
 Eventually, strongly-lensed SNe are expected to provide more stringent constraints on $H_0$ than quasars \cite{ding21}.
-Strong-lensing time delays also offer a unique opportunity to probe SNe shortly after their explosions, in that once a lensed SN is found, follow-up observations could be scheduled well in advance to readily track the entire process of explosion.
+Strong-lensing time delays also offer a unique opportunity to probe SNe shortly after their explosions, in that once a lensed SN is found, follow-up observations can be scheduled well in advance to readily track the entire process of explosion.

-To date, only five strongly-lensed SNe have been discovered.
-A deep wide-field imaging survey with WFST will substantially increase the sample size of strongly-lensed SNe.
-According to Oguri et al.\cite{oguri10}, we expect to find over 20 strongly-lensed SNe in the 6-year WFST WFS program.
-With dozens of WFST strongly-lensed SNe in the 2020s in hand, we expect to embrace engaging opportunities in the frontiers of cosmology and early-phase SN study.
+To date, only five strongly charged SNe have been discovered.
+A deep wide-field imaging survey with WFST will substantially increase the sample size of strongly lensed SNe.
+According to Oguri et al.\cite{oguri10}, we expect to find over 20 strongly lensed SNe in the 6-year WFST WFS program.
+With dozens of WFST strongly lensed SNe in the 2020s in hand, we expect to embrace engaging opportunities in the frontiers of cosmology and early-phase SN study.